mylonasc/starter-academic/content/post/transformer-literature-navigation/index.md

 ![social related cluster](/litgraph/social_political_papers.png)

 Note that there are some results from web-scraping that were not correct, but this did not seem to degrade the results a lot.
 On the contrary, some sociological references, for instance, seem to be more connected, validating that BERT does capture some semantic similarities between the respective abstracts.
-Here is a [live version](https://galerkin.hopto.org/authors_visualization/) of the GUI running on my raspberry pi (everything is pre-computed).
+Here is a [live version](https://galerkin.hopto.org/authors_visualization/) of the GUI.

 <iframe src="https://galerkin.hopto.org/authors_visualization/" width="800" height="640" allowfullscreen="allowfullscreen"></iframe>